Nichols, Connecticut

-Nichols, a historic village in southeastern Trumbull in Fairfield County, Connecticut, is named after the family who maintained a large farm in its center for almost 300 years.
+Nichols, a historic village in southwestern Trumbull in Fairfield County, Connecticut, United States, is named after the family who maintained a large farm in its center for almost 300 years.
 The Nichols Farms Historic District, which encompasses part of the village, is listed on the National Register of Historic Places.
 Originally home to the Golden Hill Paugussett Indian Nation, the area was colonized by the English during the Great Migration of the 1630s as a part of the coastal settlement of Stratford.
 The construction of the Merritt Parkway through the village, and the subsequent closing of stores and factories, turned the village into a bedroom community in 1939.
 Aviation pioneer Igor Sikorsky lived in three separate homes in Nichols during his active years between 1928 and 1951, when he designed, built and flew fixed-wing aircraft and put the helicopter into mass production for the first time.

 Golden Hill Paugussett Indian Nation

 The Golden Hill Paugussett Indian Nation is a Connecticut state-recognized tribe, descendants of the Paugussett (also Paugusset) Nation of Native Americans, who occupied much of western Connecticut prior to the arrival of Europeans.
 While state-recognized, they have been denied federal recognition.
 The tribe lives in Colchester, Connecticut, where it has a 106 acre reservation, and also has a 1/4 acre reservation in Nichols, which is considered to be the oldest continuing reservation in Connecticut and the smallest in the US.